 ADC Veterinary Thermometer, Dual Scale, Adtemp 422

 Less than 60% of people who purchased this product remained fully satisfied.
 Firstly, it does not beep or vibrate to indicate that the temperature measuring process is over.
 Secondly, it does not have built-in memory to recall the last measurement (however, this may be an extra feature – you may write the results in a usual notebook to keep track).
 Thirdly, it takes longer to read, which irritates the pet.
-However, customers tell about this tool as about a satisfactory one which is capable of delivering accurate results, even despite the waiting time.
+However, customers tell about this tool as a satisfactory one that is capable of delivering accurate results, even despite the waiting time.

 Hurricane Animal Electronic Thermometer

 As for this model, there is something that makes it more comfortable than some other options.
 Due to its design, it is easier to hold, but, unfortunately, the device is not equipped with a soft probe.
 The plastic that it is made of is easy to use, unlike some resin probes.
 Another cons is the absence of batteries.
 The better part is that it uses more of a universal type of batteries, unlike some other thermometers.